-At Maddox Street, the brick façade of a heritage building had reached a critical state of deterioration.
-Loose and fractured bricks were beginning to detach, creating a direct risk to pedestrians below.
-Beyond safety concerns, the damage also threatened the building’s architectural character and heritage significance.
+At Maddox Street, the brick facade of a heritage building had reached a critical state of deterioration.
+Loose and fractured bricks were beginning to detach toward the street — a direct public safety risk for the Owners Corporation.
+On top of the safety issue, the building's heritage character was at stake: any remediation had to preserve the original detailing and architectural form.

 The Challenge

-- Public Safety Risk – Bricks becoming dislodged and falling toward the street.
+- Public safety risk.
+Bricks were dislodging and falling toward the footpath.

 Approach

-- Brick Repointing – Renewing mortar joints across the façade to rebind the brickwork and seal weathering points.
+- Brick repointing — mortar joints renewed across the facade with heritage-compatible mortar to rebind brickwork and seal weathering points.

-- Brick Replacement – Removing dilapidated units and installing new bricks chosen to match original profiles and finishes.
+- Brick replacement — dilapidated units removed and replaced with bricks matched to original profile, colour and texture.

-- Crack Stitching – Installing stainless steel helical bars and grout to stabilise cracked masonry while maintaining the original appearance.
+- Crack stitching — stainless steel helical bars and grout installed to stabilise cracked masonry without changing the visible facade.

-- Corbel Rebuilds – Reconstructing heritage corbels to maintain both structural support and architectural form.
+- Corbel rebuilds — heritage corbels reconstructed to maintain both structural support and original architectural form.

-- Protective Resealing – Applying breathable protective coatings to extend the life of the restored façade.
+- Protective resealing — breathable protective coatings applied to extend service life without trapping moisture.

 Execution